Celumproject/domoscio-docs/2_a_consolidation_integration_case.md

-This document will walk you through the main steps to integrate the "Adaptive Learning Solution" into your platform.
+﻿This document will walk you through the main steps to integrate the "Consolidation Solution" into your platform.

 # What do you need to start?
 In order to proceed, you have to make sure that you have the following requirements: